aditbiswas1/CarND-P9-MPC-Controller/README.md

 ### mpc latency
-we modified the kinematic equations to make the model predict 100ms into the future to account for the delay.
+we modified the kinematic equations to make the model predict 100ms into the future to account for the delay. specifically we bumped up the values of the fg array by index of 1 to make the model predict 1 step into the future first and the remaining updates are affected by that. the changes are on line 81 of MPC.c.

 we modify the cost functions to punish CTE, epsi, velocity - reference velocity and change in acceleration to improve the control of the vehicle better.